-The bones in that area are on the outside of the ankle which means an injury caused by the ankle twisting inwards happens more often.
+Since the bones are on the outside of the ankle it is most likely that injury is most likely caused by the ankle twisting inwards.
 An ankle sprain causes damage to the lateral ligaments on the outside of the ankle.

 Symptoms of Ankle Sprain

 Ankle sprains can differ in severity and so the symptoms will differ.
 An individual with an ankle sprain may feel pain when they touch the area or if they turn the foot in or out.
 They may have some swelling in the ankle and find it difficult to walk without feeling pain.
 If the injury is really severe they might not be able to walk at all due to extreme swelling, an excruciating pain or possible fracture/dislocation.

 Try not to put a lot of weight on the affected ankle before treatment to minimise any further damage. (i.e. minimal walking).
 Depending on the severity of the ankle sprain our Physios will use a variety of therapies and treatments to help you recover.